spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 [![I don't know which is the robot and which is real!
 Quick!
 Say something only my husband would know!](https://static.tvtropes.org/pmwiki/pub/images/something_only_they_would_sa.jpg)](https://tvtropes.org/pmwiki/pmwiki.php/Main/SomethingOnlyTheyWouldSay)

-The concept of a password seems sound: a secret known only by your friend and yourself serves as a great tool for proof of authenticity.
+The concept of a password seems sound: a secret known only by the other party and yourself serves as a great tool for proof of authenticity.

 In practice, however, we are acutely aware of how we've stretched the concept far beyond its limitations.

 * We share our secrets with friends and family,
-* We re-use our secrets with all sorts of different sites,
+* We re-use our secrets across many sites,
 * We keep our secrets on paper or somewhere they can be easily found,
-* We use secrets that really aren't secret,
+* We use secrets that aren't really secret,
 * We use secrets and then we forget them ourselves,
 * We have way too many secrets to keep track of,
-* We trust a company we have no control over with all of our secrets,
+* We hand our secrets over to a company that we have no control over,
-* We get completely locked out if we lose our secrets.
+* We get locked out completely when we lose our secrets.

 Why does this happen?
 What has gone wrong?

 What's happened is that we've been forced to disregard the basic requirement:
 > The secret is known exclusively by you and the other party.

+We feel that we cannot realistically do what websites ask of us and still hold religiously to this principle, so we have allowed apps and companies to convince us that it's normal and okay to make sacrifices.

 If we're going to find a *solution* and return to verifiable authenticity, we need to discover how password use in our modern lives can go wrong and propose a solution that manages to avoid each of those pitfalls.